 Poor investment performance in the funds that the Firm manage (along with missed investment opportunities due to failed marketing efforts to increase overall levels of funds under management by the Firm) could result in low or reduced management fees and other remuneration earned by the Firm.
 This is a fundamental risk to the Firm’s business which is actively managed by:

 The Firm’s operational risk framework aims to identify key operational risks, together with the probability of the risks occurring and the impact to be had if each risk event were to occur.
-Consideration is then given to the controls in place to mitigate the risks.
+Consideration is then given to the controls in place to mitigate these risks.
 The aim is for a continual reviewing and upgrading of internal controls and procedures as a result of the framework’s implementation.

 Capital Resources Disclosure

 The Firm has assessed the adequacy of its internal capital required to support the Firm’s current and future activities through its undertaking of the ICAAP and, as such, have reviewed a detailed risk assessment of the Firm’s business and risk environment.
 The ICAAP is founded upon the existing operational risk framework however additional items such as business risks, articulation of risk appetite, scenario analysis and stress testing of key risks were included where deemed appropriate.

 Through analysis and discussions with the partners of the Firm as part of the ICAAP process, it was determined that Pillar 1 capital is sufficient to manage the business given the Firm’s risk appetite and the levels of risk within the business.
 Therefore, it has been concluded that (i) the Firm will continue to maintain its capital position equal to or greater than the sum of its a Fixed Overhead Requirement (FOR) and Professional Indemnity Insurance Capital Requirement (PII CR); and (ii) the Firm is currently sufficiently capitalised for the risks to which it is exposed.